bbauska/W3Cx-3of5/README.md

 <h3 id="ch3-3-3">3.3.3 Drawing Images</h3>

 Working with images is rather simple, except that we need the images to be fully loaded into memory before drawing them.
-Loading images is an *asynchronous* process we need to take care of.
+Loading images is an <i>asynchronous</i> process we need to take care of.
 Working with multiple images might also be difficult for beginners.
 We present a multiple image loader later on in this course.

 <b>Let's say it once again</b>: To use an image in a canvas, make sure that the image has been loaded by the Web browser before drawing it!